jessepav/lacygoill-wiki-backup/shell/completion.md

 If this style is set for the descriptions  tag, its value is used as a string to display above matches in completion lists.
-The sequence `%d`  in this string will  be replaced with a  short description of what these matches are.
+The sequence `%d` in this string will be replaced by a short description of what these matches are.
 This  string  may  also  contain  the  following  sequences  to  specify  output attributes  as  described  in  the  section EXPANSION  OF  PROMPT  SEQUENCES  in zshmisc(1): `%B`, `%S`, `%U`,  `%F`, `%K` and their lower  case counterparts, as